sibisabesan26/Mobile_Development_Project/README.md

 # 📝 Task Manager App (Android, XML + SQLite)

-This is a multi-screen Android application built for managing personal tasks.
-It supports user authentication, task creation, viewing, completion toggling, and deletion — all backed by a local SQLite database.
-The app is designed using XML layouts and follows modular architecture principles for clarity and maintainability.
+Our project, The Smart Neighbourhood App, is designed to simplify household management by integrating garbage collection schedules, utility tracking, and local service alerts into a single mobile platform.
+The motivation for creating this app stems from the need for residents to have a centralized and reliable system to manage and oversee everyday responsibilities that are often scattered across multiple websites or sources.
+The application aims to address the nature of current information sources, it aims to improve convenience, awareness, and communication within residential communities.
+The app is built using XML layouts and SQLite for local data persistence, with additional features like map and camera integration

 ---